 The Disability Unit (DU) offers a range of services to students with disabilities.
 We advise prospective students with disabilities about the possible support once at SU.
 We discuss appropriate academic support solutions and ensure that academic material is accessible for study, test and exam purposes.
 The DU also offers a curriculum recognised Lead with Disability programme for students.
-Chat to us about further disability-related uncertainties by reaching us at firstname.lastname@example.org.
-Follow us on the Student Affairs Facebook page as well as Twitter at @sudisabilityupdate.
+Chat with us about further disability-related uncertainties by reaching us at firstname.lastname@example.org.
+Follow us on the Disability Unit Facebook page https://www.facebook.com/sudisabilityunit/.
 Visit us at 39 Victoria Street, House Simon Nkoli Huis, Stellenbosch.

 Which disabilities does the Disability Unit support?